 - Compare share trading platforms.
-To buy shares in an international company from Australia you'll need to find a trading platform that offers access to international stock markets.
+To buy shares in a company that's listed outside of Australia, you'll need to find a trading platform that offers access to global stock markets.
 If you're just starting out, look for a platform with low brokerage and foreign exchange fees.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.

 - Search for Sony.
-Find the share by name or ticker symbol: 6758.
+Find the share by name or ticker symbol: SNE.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Sony reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
-At today's price of N/AN/A, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$98.06, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Sony, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of Sony.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
 You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.

 Sony stock price (N/A:SNE)Use our graph to track the performance of SNE stocks over time.

 |Dividend yield||US$0.455 (0.44%)|